jonathanmanton/CKA-review/README.md

 The solution.cmd and name.yaml files in each directory implement the desired solution.
 Most directories also include a check.cmd and cleanup.cmd file.
 To use these, make sure you are in the directory in question and source the file (e.g., type "source check.cmd" or ". cleanup.cmd").

+It may be helpful to determine a random order in which to do these exercises.
+You can do that on Linux with "ls | shuf > order ; cat order".
+This shuffles the order of the subdirectories for each exercise.
 ## Contents

 1. [Pod with emptyDir](01.pod-emptydir/01.md)